-It is very important that your doctor check your progress at regular visits for any unwanted effects or problems that may be caused by vismodegib.
+It is very important that your doctor check your progress at regular visits.
+Blood and urine tests may be needed to check for any unwanted effects or problems that may be caused by this medicine.

-Using vismodegib while you are pregnant can harm your unborn baby.
-If you are a woman who can bear children, your doctor may give you a pregnancy test 7 days before you start using vismodegib to make sure you are not pregnant.
-Use a highly effective form of birth control to keep from getting pregnant.
-You should not become pregnant while you are taking vismodegib and for 7 months after stopping it.
+Using this medicine while you are pregnant can harm your unborn baby.
+If you are a woman who can bear children, your doctor will give you a pregnancy test 7 days before you start using this medicine to make sure you are not pregnant.
+Use a highly effective form of birth control during treatment and for 24 months after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-vismodegib may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
-Male patients (including those who had a vasectomy) should use condoms and spermicides as forms of birth control during sexual intercourse while taking vismodegib and for 3 months after the last dose of vismodegib.
+This medicine may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
+Male patients (including those who had a vasectomy) should use condoms and spermicides as forms of birth control during treatment with this medicine and for 3 months after the last dose.

-Do not donate blood or blood products while taking vismodegib and for 7 months after stopping it.
+Do not donate blood or blood products during treatment with this medicine and for 24 months after the last dose.

-For male patients: Do not donate semen while taking vismodegib and for 3 months after stopping it.
+For male patients: Do not donate semen during treatment with this medicine and for 3 months after the last dose.